 However, the results of your email campaigns rest on their quality and how targeted your subscribers are about your niche.
-If you have yet to build an email list, then you can start by signing up to GetResponse’s List Building Course.
+If you have yet to build an email list, then you can start by reading our guide on how to build an email list from scratch.
 This guide will help you develop your list building strategy from scratch so you can attract people who are genuinely interested in your business to sign up to your list.

 As a WordPress user, you need to be aware of the different plugins that you can deploy on your site to convert visitors into sign-ups.
 This GetResponse post lists down the top list building plugins to help funnel more subscribers into your list.

 Finally, get help and inspiration from the top email marketers in their respective fields.
 There’s no one-size-fits-all advice on how you should develop your campaigns, To build a sustainable email campaign, you must absorb as much information as possible from these folks.

 Observe best practices of creating high-converting landing pages